hanane-issa/python-crash-course/_build/html/_sources/module_1a_settingup.md

 ## Why Python?

-Python is often described as a "beginner-friendly" programming language, and for good reason.
-Its clean, readable syntax gives it a close resemblance to natural human language, making it an ideal choice for those just starting their coding journey or diving into data science for the first time.

-But Python isn't just for beginners—it's a powerhouse used by developers and data scientists worldwide for a vast range of tasks.
-Here's a quick look on a view things it can do:
+Python is a beginner-friendly programming language with clean, readable synthax that resembles natural human language.
+It's used for a wide range of tasks, including:

 - Data analysis and manipulation (using libraries like Pandas, NumPy).